 The 1-in-20 peak day demand is the level of demand that, in a long series of winters, with connected load held at the levels appropriate to the winter in question, would be exceeded in one out of 20 winters, with each winter counted only once.

+Pollution Prevention and Control (Scotland) Regulation (PPC)

+The Scottish enactment put in place to comply with European Integrated Pollution Prevention and Control Directive (IPPC).

 Quarterly System Entry Capacity (QSEC)

-NTS entry capacity available on a long term basis (up to 17 years into the future) via an auction process.
-Also known as Long Term System Entry Capacity (LTSEC).
+NTS entry capacity available on a long-term basis (up to 17 years into the future) via an auction process.
+Also known as long term system entry capacity (LTSEC).

 Regulator